Munavvarh/Ariel_Segmentation_Project/README.md

 We will be implementing this project via google colab.

 # Step 1:
-Create a new repo under one Github account of a member of your team.\n We have created new repo under Github account of @tanvirA25.\n here is the link of the repo : https://github.com/tanvirA25/Milestone-1/tree/Milestone1\n
+Create a new repo under one Github account of a member of your team.

+We have created new repo under Github account of @tanvirA25.

+here is the link of the repo : https://github.com/tanvirA25/Milestone-1/tree/Milestone1\n

 # step 2: